 Under Action Plan IV, GLRI federal agencies and their partners will continue monitoring priority contaminants and assessing their impacts on Great Lakes ecosystems.
-GLRI federal agencies and partners will use already identified knowledge and data gaps, including those identified by the Lake Partnerships for the Cooperative Science and Monitoring Initiative of the Great Lakes
+GLRI federal agencies and partners will use already identified knowledge and data gaps, including those

 Biologist fillets brown bullhead catfish caught at a youth fishing derby to be tested for contaminants like PCBs and PFAS and used to support fish consumption advice.
 Photo credit: Michigan EGLE